-- 1. A summary of the process used to identify and address performance gaps within subpopulation or area of focus. - 2.
-If applicable, update on improvement plans.
+- 1. A summary of the process used to identify and address performance gaps within a subpopulation or area of focus. - Summary description and evidence of one project or initiative the consortium implemented to improve performance for one or more special populations based on identified gaps.
+Evidence examples may include advisory committee minutes, planning documents, project implementation documents, project charters, flyers, project outcomes, etc. - 3.
+If applicable, provide an update on improvement plans.